peppemas/Headerizer/README.md

 # Headerizer
-A super simple CLion plugin that convert a binary file into a C++ header file.
+A CLion plugin that convert a binary file into a C++ header file.